erichards52/Master-Project/README.md

-# Classification & Custom Databases Made Easy: Kraken, CLARK & Kaiju
+# Classification & Custom Databases: Kraken, CLARK & Kaiju
+## An explanation & walkthrough

 This project was designed with the Centre for Virus Reseach (CVR) in mind.
 While it may provide some helpful tips with classification and database creation, it is meant to aid those at the CVR with further interest in this project.